 The Effect of Temperature on Sperm Development

 The overall virility of male semen may be affected in terms of morphology, motility, or overall concentration.
-Temperature is the primary and most direct factor that is known to affect sperm development.
+Temperature is the primary and most direct factor that is known to affect how sperm are made.

 The testes have a specific mechanism for heat exchange which is based on a cooling the blood entering the testes.
 This is a delicate system that can be influenced easily; even an increase of 2-3 degrees C can get in the way of temperature regulation and affect sperm development.

 Factors that can have a detrimental (temporary) effect on temperature-related spermatogenesis interruption may include:

 - Prolonged exposure to external heat sources (e.g. daily workplace exposure)

 - Prolonged immersion in hot water

 - Being sedentary for long periods of time

 - Tight pants or underwear

 Spermatogenesis and Infertility

 Many confounding variables can affect sperm production at any stage of spermatogenesis.
 Though it’s still a question as to how much each factor affects sperm production, men who are trying to conceive should err on the side of caution.